 You have the following options for fillers:

-The lesser used options are sand and dehydrated organic foods.
+The lesser used options are sand and grains/legumes.
 Sand is a budget option that however may be uncomfortable for some people and due to unequal particle sizes, may sieve through some fabrics.
-Dehydrated organic food is also another option that is pocket-friendly, however, the blanket will be a bit noisy.
+Grains and legumes are another option that is pocket-friendly, however, the blanket will be a bit noisy.

 The plastic pellets are the most popular option, however, beads have increasingly become the way to go because of the several key advantages that they offer over the pellets.

 Advantages of Beads

 - They are almost twice as dense as plastic pellets hence allowed for less bulky weighted blankets

 - Machine washable and dryable making the blanket easier to care for

 - Environmentally friendly as they do not use plastics unlike plastic pellets

 - Cause lesser sensory, auditory and physical stimulation which makes them great for sensitive people

 - Smooth and round which makes the blanket feel great which is complemented by their small size